bethanyxwu/ipen5810/README.md

 ////////////////////////////////////////////////////////////////////////////////
-//FILES FOR:
+FILES FOR:
 //
-// Mini Group Project I - Employee reviews of their employers - IPEN 5810
+Mini Group Project I - Employee reviews of their employers - IPEN 5810
 //
-//   by Xinyu, WU & Chengyue, LAI
+by Xinyu, WU & Chengyue, LAI
 //
-// date: 12 Mar 2024
+date: 12 Mar 2024
 //
 ////////////////////////////////////////////////////////////////////////////////

-* Project Overview
+* Project Overview:

 This project aims to analyze a dataset of employee reviews of employers on Glassdoor, using natural language processing (NLP) and machine learning methods to preprocess text data, classify topics in reviews, and explore the correlation between these topics and income-related indicators. sex.

-* Installation guide
+* Installation guide:

 To run the code for this project, you need to install the following Python libraries: numpy; pandas; sklearn; matplotlib; seaborn; nltk; gensim
 Missing libraries can be installed using the pip install command.

-* How to run the code
+* How to run the code:

 Clone the repository locally.
 Make sure all dependencies are installed.
 Run cells in Jupyter Notebook.

-* File structure and description ipen5810_mini_project.ipynb: Contains complete code and instructions for data preprocessing, topic classification, visualization and correlation analysis.
+* File structure and description:

+ipen5810_mini_project.ipynb: Contains complete code and instructions for data preprocessing, topic classification, visualization and correlation analysis.

-* Dataset introduction
+* Dataset introduction:

 The dataset reviews_bsample.csv contains employee reviews of their employers collected from the Glassdoor website.
 The dataset is used to train an NLP model to identify and classify topics in reviews.

-* Methodology
+* Methodology:

 The following methods were used in this project:
 Text preprocessing: remove punctuation marks, stop words, etc.
 TF-IDF method: Vectorize text